List of The Umbrella Academy characters: Sir Reginald Hargreeves

 The third season reveals that following the meeting at the tropical bar with the Umbrella siblings, he chose to adopt a new set of children in 1989, dubbing them The Sparrow Academy, who have ousted the Umbrellas in the present.
 He is also significantly different from his original counterpart, having been sedated for years by his children, following a disagreement in 2014 with an alternate Pogo which led to his assistant leaving and bestowing the pills to the Sparrows.
-He is soon taken off these pills by Klaus, and regains his abrasive personality and goals; specifically, his ambition to take his children to the alternate dimension in the Hotel Obsidian (dubbed Hotel Oblivion).
+He is soon taken off these pills by Klaus, and regains his abrasive personality and goals: specifically, his ambition to take his children to the alternate dimension in the Hotel Obsidian (dubbed Hotel Oblivion).
 He also helps Klaus expand his powers and discover his immortality, using the time with his son to manipulate him to his side.
-Following the expansion of the Kugelblitz, he proposes to the Umbrellas and Sparrows an idea to head to Hotel Oblivion, recounting a mythic tale that suggests seven bells and a sigil that will allow someone to rewrite the universe.
+Following the expansion of the Kugelblitz, Reginald proposes to the Umbrellas and Sparrows an idea to head to Hotel Oblivion, recounting a mythic tale that suggests seven bells and a sigil that will allow someone to rewrite the universe.
 When the Umbrellas and Sparrows vote to remain in the original universe and await the apocalypse, Reginald kills Luther and uses the opportunity to take everyone to Oblivion to complete his mission.
-It is also revealed that, despite seemingly having no reason to do so, he did in fact send Luther to the moon for a purpose; to guard his deceased wife who has been conserved in a cryogenic chamber in space.
-When it is discovered that his children were the people meant to represent the seven bells (in a process that would drain their powers and kill them), Allison kills Reginald and resets the universe.
-This new universe shows that he has gained control over the city, and his wife has mysteriously been resurrected.
+It is also revealed that, despite seemingly having no reason to do so, he did in fact send Luther to the moon for a purpose: to guard Reginald’s deceased wife who has been conserved in a cryogenic chamber in space.
+When it is discovered that Reginald’s children were the people meant to represent the seven bells (in a process that would drain their powers and kill them), Allison kills Reginald and resets the universe.
+This new universe shows that Reginald has gained control over the city, and his wife has mysteriously been resurrected.